All you need to know about EICR Reports and what to expect.

 Periodic electrical inspection and testing should only be carried out by electrical contractors who are approved by the NICEIC or ECA.
 These Governing Bodies assess electrical contractors to ensure they are competent and capable of meeting the relevant technical and safety standards.

-Do I Need An EICR Report?
+Do I Need an EICR Report?

+Much like an MOT for cars it is important that you ensure you carry out checks on the condition of the electrics in your home at regular intervals.
 It is recommended that periodic inspection and testing is carried out at the following times:

 - Domestic properties – every 10 years or change of occupancy